garymcintire/Firmware/README.md

 vehicle_attitude_setpoint depending on the setting of the plane/mc transmitter switch.

-There are axis rotations that are necessary so each module set(MC or PLANE) feels that the px4fmu is mounted in the proper for it.
+There are axis rotations that are necessary so each module set(MC or PLANE) feels that the px4fmu is mounted in the proper orientation for it.